'Wait Wait' for Oct. 29, 2022: With Not My Job guest Hasan Minhaj - NewsBreak

 A unique teacher, student footwork challenge makes Chicagoans proudMark StarChicago, IL

-City of Lockport collecting supplies for Ukraine from 10/31 to 11/4Lockport, IL
+City of Lockport collecting supplies for Ukraine from 10/31 to 11/4Adrian HolmanLockport, IL

 Rats!
 Denver makes the list of cities with biggest rat problemsDenver, CO